Frequently Asked Questions

 Earthwatch is an international nonprofit organization that connects citizens with scientists to improve the health and sustainability of the planet.
-For the last 45 years, Earthwatch has empowered nearly 100,000 volunteers to join leading scientists on field research expeditions that tackle critical environmental challenges around the globe—from climate change to ocean health, human-wildlife conflict, and more.
+For more than 50 years, Earthwatch has empowered nearly 100,000 volunteers to join leading scientists on field research expeditions that tackle critical environmental challenges around the globe—from climate change to ocean health, human-wildlife conflict, and more.

 What is included in the cost of the expedition?